Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type: Proof of Theorem

 If $t\in N_d$ is general, then $\Disc(\pi_t)$ is irreducible.
-In fact by~\cite[Theorem~2]{wieneck2} there is single deformation class of Lagrangian fibrations of HK fourfolds of Kummert type, and among such Lagrangian fibrations there are the Beauville-Mukai systems.
-The discriminant curve of a general Beauville-Mukai system is the Severi variety (a curve in the present case) parametrizing singular divisors in the complete linear system of a (general) polarization with elementary divisors $(1,3)$ on an abelian surface.
+In fact, by~\cite[Theorem~2]{wieneck2}, there is single deformation class of Lagrangian fibrations of HK fourfolds of Kummer type, and among such Lagrangian fibrations, there are the Beauville--Mukai systems.
+The discriminant curve of a general Beauville--Mukai system is the Severi variety (a curve in the present case) parametrizing singular divisors in the complete linear system of a (general) polarization with elementary divisors $(1,3)$ on an abelian surface.
 Such a Severi variety is a plane irreducible curve of degree $18$ by~\cite[Proposition~5.3]{lange-sernesi-ab-surf}.